christiaan de beukelaer chercheur iea aix marseille credit uni of leeds

 Throughout his career as an anthropologist of policy, Christiaan has tried to understand how power and ideology influence governance and regulation.
 After working on cultural policy for a decade, he changed tack to help address the climate crisis and rethink the future of maritime transport by focusing on climate policy instead.
 The constant throughout his research is an attempt to understand how the United Nations can be simultaneously dysfunctional and vital to a flourishing environment and human dignity in the face of an existential planetary climate crisis.
 Great ideas alone are, after all, rarely enough to change the world.

 Christiaan grew up in Ghent, where he spent much of his teens living on a barge on the river Scheldt.
-He works at the University of Melbourne and has held visiting positions at the Institute of Advanced Study at Durham and at the universities of Copenhagen, Jyväskylä, Cape Town, Hildesheim, and Coimbra.
+He works at the University of Melbourne.
 He is a Fellow of the Royal Geographical Society.

 CV – De Beukelaer Christiaan